A Common Misconception Between Ounces and Troy Ounces

 A troy ounce weighs about 10% more compared to an ounce, which makes a big difference when it comes to precious metals.

 Besides the obvious weight differences, there is another distinction in the way they are measured.
-Everyone knows that 1 oz = 1/16 lb so a troy pound must be heavier right?
+Everyone knows that 1 oz = 1/16 lb, so a troy pound must be heavier right?
 Contrary to popular belief, it's not.
-A troy pound is actually only equal to 12 troy ounces, which ends up being lighter.
-So in terms of weight 1 pound of silver is approximately 80 grams more than 1 troy pound of silver.
-For this reason, most of the bullion being traded and sold is measured in troy ounces or kilos.
-This avoids confusion between the conversions between troy ounces and troy pounds.
+In the Troy system, a troy pound is actually only equal to 12 troy ounces, which ends up being lighter.
+Thus, in terms of weight, 1 pound of silver is approximately 80 grams more than 1 troy pound of silver.
+For that reason, most bullion being traded and sold is measured in troy ounces or kilograms.
+This is to avoid any confusion between the conversions between troy ounces and troy pounds.

 The Importance of Buying In Troy Ounces

 It is important to be aware of what you are buying because certain unverified dealers will sell precious metals in ounces instead of troy ounces.
-This small difference can make one product look like a much better deal but don’t be fooled.
+This small difference can make one product look like a much better deal.
+Don't be fooled, though.
 If you know and trust your source for bullion, this deception is rare and not likely something you would have to worry about.

-The best way to make sure it is in troy ounces is to buy products with their weight and purity engraved on them.
-This is a common industry practice, but in the case that a silver round does not have the weight & purity engraved on it, it may be hard to sell it on down the road.
-Another option is to buy government minted products.
-Government mints will not produce bullion that is not in troy ounces.
+The best way to make sure it is in troy ounces is to buy products with their weight and purity standards engraved on them.
+This practice is very common in the industry.
+Nevertheless, in the case that a bullion product, such as a silver round or gold bar does not have the weight & purity engraved on it, it may be hard to liquidate it down the road.
+Another option is to buy government minted products, such as a silver coin or gold coin.
+Most government mints will produce bullion in troy ounces.
+A notable exception is the Chinese Mint since their recent adoption of the metric system and gram weights as the unit of measure for their bullion coins.

 Buy Bullion In Troy Ounces At SD Bullion